Build your own home alarm system, local and private

 With Gladys Assistant you build a real alarm system from affordable, off-the-shelf sensors.
 It runs locally on your own machine, alerts you instantly, and behaves exactly the way you decide.

-Off-the-shelf monitored alarms are convenient, but the trade-offs are steep:
+Off-the-shelf monitored alarms (Verisure, ADT, Ring Alarm and the like) are convenient, but the trade-offs are steep:

 - Proprietary hardware and sensors locked to a single vendor.